Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Saving your work.

-When you’ve finished working, when you’ve finished editing the document and you’re going to save your work, you’ve got two choices.
+When you’ve finished editing the document and you’re going to save your work, you’ve got two choices.

 If you click Save, then the “saved” version of the file on your Desktop will be updated to reflect the changes that you’ve made in the “live” version.